 On the other hand, if you are on a 2-year expat assignment from your company with a pre-determined return date, you won’t qualify.
 In that case, you would have to use the Physical Presence Test to qualify for the FEIE.

-Bona Fide Residence Test vs Physical Presence Test – Which is better
+Bona Fide Residence Test Vs Physical Presence Test – Which Is Better?

-You can qualify for the Foreign Earned Income Exclusion (FEIE) and Foreign Housing Exclusion/Deduction under either Bona Fide Residence or Physical Presence Test (PPT).
+You can qualify for the Foreign Earned Income Exclusion (FEIE) and Foreign Housing Exclusion/Deduction under either Bona Fide Residence (BFR) or Physical Presence Test (PPT).

 The main difference between the Bona Fide Residence Test and the Physical Presence Test is that one is more qualitative and the other more quantitative.
 Both can have advantages and drawbacks.

 Many expats prefer the Physical Presence Test because the requirements are clearly defined.
 Under this test, you must spend at least 330 full days in a 12-month period in foreign countries.